Kaplan-Meier survival curves

 When the option "Number at risk table below graph" is selected, the result is:

-In this example, the sample size was 21 cases in both groups.
-The median survival time was 23 units in group 1, and 8 units group 2.
 The median survival time is the time at which half the subjects have reached the event of interest.
 If the survival curve does not fall to 0.5 (50%) then the median time cannot be computed.
+The median survival time and its 95% CI is calculated according to Brookmeyer & Crowley, 1982.

-Next the survival proportions (with standard error) are listed for all groups for each observed timepoint.
+At each observed timepoint, the survival proportions (with standard error) are listed for all groups, as well as the overall survival proportion.

-When you scroll down (press the Page Down key), you see the result of the logrank test for the comparison between the two survival curves:
+When you scroll down, you see the result of the logrank test for the comparison between the two survival curves:

 In this example, 9 cases in group 1 and 21 cases in group 2 presented the outcome of interest.
 The Chi-squared statistic was 16.79 with associated P-value of less than 0.0001.
 The conclusion therefore is that, statistically, the two survival curves differ significantly, or that the grouping variable has a significant influence on survival time.

-If you compare two survival curves then MedCalc also calculates the hazard ratio with its 95% confidence interval (CI).
+When you have specified a factor then MedCalc also calculates the hazard ratios with 95% confidence interval (CI).
 Hazard is a measure of how rapidly the event of interest occurs.
 The hazard ratio compares the hazards in two groups.

 In the example the hazard ratio is 4.1786 so that the estimated relative risk of the event of interest occurring in group 2 is 4.1786 higher than in group 1.
 This hazard ratio is significant different from the value 1 (corresponding to equal hazards) since the confidence interval 1.9812 to 8.8132 does not include the value 1.